Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 41:
 - By Drian114.
 - Robot 41 has been redesigned to have the appearance of a velociraptor, while keeping the same vibe of its original T-Rex counterpart.

-robot 42:
-- By RetroAdvance64.
-- A direct remake to the original robot.
-References the soldier designs from the film "Jin-Roh: The Wolf Brigade" (1999).

 robot 45:
 - By RetroAdvance64.